 It also means these items aren’t compostable or biodegradable whereas cotton, bamboo, flax, linen, etc. are.
 It’s actually quite difficult to find items that don’t contain some plastic-based materials, but less is better.

 It’s also important to think about the sources and resources used during production.
 Many companies are starting to be more transparent about their processes and what they’re doing to improve their ecological imprint!
+A company that’s carbon neutral or even carbon positive is fabulous!

 And it’s important to consider who is making your clothes and how they’re treated – on a basic level, we want to move away from sweatshops and any forced labor.
 Finding something that’s fair-trade certified or regulated under some other dependable group is great.